I-864 Affidavit of Support: Income Requirements & Processing Time

 If the intending immigrant is the spouse of a child (18 or older) of a U.S. citizen then the minimum cash value of the assets needs to be three times the difference of the household income and 125% of the poverty guideline.
 The other exception is if the immigrant coming to the U.S. is an orphan being petitioned by U.S. adoptive parents.
 In that case, the assets need to equal or exceed the difference between 125% of the poverty line and the household income.

-Other options, if you cannot meet the minimum income requirements, include the assets or income of people in your household that are your dependents.
+Other options, if you cannot meet the minimum income requirements, include the assets or income of people in your household who are your dependents.
 To take advantage of this option, the person must be listed as a dependent on your recent federal tax return and must have lived with you past six months.
 The last option is to count the assets of the relative you are sponsoring.

 You can include the following sources of income to calculate your total income: